-The Division of Facilities provides a Central Mail Service (CMS) to receive, sort, and deliver incoming United States Postal Service (USPS) and interdepartmental (campus) mail, and meter postage onto outgoing First Class, International, Standard, Book Rate, Media, Certified, Registered, Insured, UPS, FedEx, and hazardous materials for university business mail.
-Postage for outgoing mail is charged back to the department's meter account number.
+The Division of Facilities provides a Central Mail Service to sort, receive, distribute, and meter first class, international, book rate, certified, registered, insured mail, UPS and FedEx, and hazardous materials for University business mail.
+All of these services are charged back to the department's meter account number.

 Each building receiving Federal and campus mail delivery is provided with a standard mail box by Central Mail Services.
-The location of the box will be determined by Central Mail Services.
+The location of the box will be determined cooperatively by Central Mail Services and the Manhattan Post Office.
 In most instances, the box will be located with the following criteria in mind:

 - Most accessible ground floor entrance to the building.